kamarthiparamesh/laravel-hybridauth-affinidi/README.md

 ## Create Affinidi Login Configuration

 Create the Login Configuration using [Affinidi Dev Portal](https://portal.affinidi.com/) as illustrated [here](https://docs.affinidi.com/docs/affinidi-login/login-configuration/#using-affinidi-portal).
-You can given name as "Socialite App" and Redirect URIs as per your application specific e.g. "https://<domain-name>/login/affinidi/callback"
+You can given name as "hybridauth App" and Redirect URIs as per your application specific e.g. "https://<domain-name>/login/affinidi/callback"

 **Important**: Safeguard the Client ID and Client Secret and Issuer; you'll need them for setting up your environment variables.
 Remember, the Client Secret will be provided only once.